rodolfovilaca/ChatAppServer/README.md

 A back-end server side message dispatcher that works with a client(https://github.com/rodolfovilaca/ChatAppClient).
 It's a multithreaded program that broadcasts all messages to clients and saves all its timeline in a MySQL database.

 ## Design Patterns
-- Singleton: One object created to access MySQL and responsible to do save and request operations as we don't want several objects doing the same operations that could cause inconsistency data.
+- Singleton: A single object responsible to communicate with MySQL (CRUD operations) as we don't want several connections to the DB.
 - DAO(Data Access Objects): model used to create objects in the program and save them as data in MySQL.

 # Instructions